Cornell Venture ChallengeThe Annual Pitch Competition hosted by the BR Venture Fund

 All the information you need for my submission is in my 30 page business plan/ website.
 Can I submit the link/old business plan instead of filling out the application form?

-No, we will only accept entries in the described format.
+No, we will only accept pitch deck and video entries.

 Will a representative of Cornell University sign a non-disclosure agreement at idea submission?

-Who gets to present during the final round on?
+Who gets to present during the final round?

 After the submission deadline BR Venture Fund will appoint a Screening Panel who will evaluate each entry and will invite the best teams to present their ideas to a select group of Finalist Judges (Venture Capitalist, Lawyers, and Entrepreneurs) at the Johnson Graduate School of Management, in Ithaca, NY.
 The finalist will also have the opportunity to participate at invitational events as part of the Entrepreneurship@Cornell Celebration.
 Finalists Presentation Guidelines will be available to the selected teams.